 Residency in New York City and New York State

 The residency process qualifies students for the lower tuition rate.
 Residency is determined by combining the length of time a student has resided in New York State and/or New York City and the immigration status of non-U.S. citizens.
 In the residency verification process, the Admissions and Recruitment office determines the tuition to be charged to students.
-In general, to qualify for the University’s resident tuition rate, a student must establish that he/she is a New York State or City “resident”, as applicable, based on the requirements set forth by CUNY.
-For various legal and administrative reasons, the requirements to establish residency are different for the senior colleges and the community colleges.
+In general, to qualify for the University's resident tuition rate, a student must establish that they are a New York State or City "resident," as applicable, based on the requirements set forth by CUNY.
+For various legal and administrative reasons, the residency requirements differ for senior colleges and community colleges.

-In addition, certain non-residents, including those who are undocumented or out-of-status students, are eligible for the resident tuition rate based on their enrollment and graduation from a New York State high school or receipt of a GED or TASC in the state of New York.
+In addition, certain non-residents, including undocumented or out-of-status students, are eligible for the resident tuition rate based on their enrollment and graduation from a New York State high school or receipt of a GED or TASC exam in the state of New York.

 The University has approved two forms to document the student residency determination:

 2. Alternate Lease Statement (a Hostos form adopted by CUNY)